Niels Veldhuis, President

 Charles Lammam is Associate Director of Tax and Fiscal Policy at the Fraser Institute.
-Since joining the Institute, Mr. Lammam has published over 35 peer-reviewed studies and 150 original commentaries on a wide range of economic policy issues including taxation, government finances, pensions, investment, income mobility, labour, entrepreneurship, public-private partnerships, and charitable giving.
+Since joining the Institute, Mr. Lammam has published over 40 peer-reviewed studies and 170 original commentaries on a wide range of economic policy issues including taxation, government finances, pensions, investment, income mobility, labour, entrepreneurship, public-private partnerships, and charitable giving.
 His commentaries have appeared in every major national and regional newspaper in Canada (including the Globe and Mail and National Post) as well as prominent US-based publications (including Forbes and The American).
 Mr. Lammam regularly gives presentations to various groups, comments in print media, and appears on radio and television broadcasts across the country to discuss the Institute’s research.
 He has appeared before committees of the House of Commons as an expert witness.
-Mr. Lammam holds an MA in public policy and BA in economics with a minor in business administration from Simon Fraser University.
+Mr. Lammam holds an M.A. in public policy and a B.A. in economics with a minor in business administration from Simon Fraser University.

 Fred McMahon, Resident Fellow, Dr. Michael A. Walker Research Chair in Economic Freedom